M&A Industry Insights: Canadian Manufacturing

 A large number of sector participants rely on commodities such as oil and steel, to create products for downstream companies.
 Commodity prices have risen from April lows, crossing their February values, and are expected to rise in the long term as demand increases once more.
 These prices are passed on to consumers of industry outputs, creating increased profits for the manufacturing sector as a whole.

 Taking heavy hits in 2020, the recovery of such a large sector of the economy is of course dependent on the demand of the country as a whole, which lies in the recovery from the COVID-19 pandemic.
-Due to increased economic activity, rising commodity prices, and higher capacity utilization, the manufacturing sector is predicted to grow In the coming months, offset slightly by a stronger Canadian Dollar.
+Due to increased economic activity, rising commodity prices, and higher capacity utilization, the manufacturing sector is predicted to grow In the coming months and generate stronger deal flow.